Iran starts underground nuclear work, condemns American to die

 TALKS COLLAPSED

 Nuclear talks collapsed a year ago between Iran and the five permanent U.N.
 Security Council members plus Germany (P5+1).
-Efforts to restart them have foundered over Iran's refusal to negotiate over its right to enrich uranium.
+Efforts to restart them have foundered over Iran's refusal to negotiate over its right to enrich uranium, which it says is for peaceful use but the West believes is for an atomic bomb.

-The United States and Israel say they are leaving the military option on the table in case it becomes the only way to prevent Iran from making a nuclear weapon.
+The United States and Israel both say they are leaving military options on the table if they believe it is the only way to prevent Iran from making a nuclear weapon.

+"If Iran is enriching uranium at Fordow, that escalates the crisis and may shorten the timeline for the P5+1 to dissuade Israel from taking military action," said Mark Hibbs of the Carnegie Endowment for International Peace.

 Iran has aired a televised confession - denounced by Washington - in which Hekmati said he worked for a New York-based video company designing games to manipulate public opinion in the Middle East on behalf of U.S. intelligence.